“Our stories, our books, our films are how we cope with the random trauma-inducing chaos of life as it plays.” — Bruce Springsteen

 In an interview with The New York Times, Springsteen was asked to compile the list through a series of intriguing questions that always had a literature piece as the answer — a canny trick that has provided us with a searing essential reading list.
 The conversation remains a wonderful insight into the creative mind of one of America’s greatest songwriters, Bruce Springsteen and not only offers an opportunity to see how literary themes can develop in pop music but, if you’re a budding songwriter yourself, perhaps these books are the key to Springsteen’s talent?

 Taking a look through the list of Springsteen’s favourite books of all time, there is most certainly a delicate balance being drawn.
-Some selected titles come from questions which are your usual affair, such as “You’re hosting a literary dinner with three writers.
+Some selected titles come from questions which are your usual affair for bar talk debates, such as “You’re hosting a literary dinner with three writers.
 Who’s invited?”, to which the Boss answers with glee “Philip Roth, Keith Richards, Tolstoy — and one extra, Bob Dylan.
 A lot of life experience there, and the babbling in different tongues would be wonderful.”

-While other questions are a little more probing and require Springsteen to dig a little deeper, asking him for the book that “made him”, a question we’ve all likely posed ourselves.
+While other questions are a little more probing and require Springsteen to dig a little deeper in his social lexicon, asking him for the book that “made him”, a question we’ve all likely posed ourselves.
 Springsteen answers, “One would be difficult, but the short stories of Flannery O’Connor landed hard on me.”
 The singer continues, “You could feel within them the unknowability of God, the intangible mysteries of life that confounded her characters, and which I find by my side every day.”

 It is from these answers that the good people of Open Culture pulled together this list of the 20 mentioned books in the interview.
 It’s a reading list that shows off that while The Boss has always been a blue-collar rocker, he knows a good read when he sees one.